bufn403/Event-Based-Financial-Risk-Analysis-Toolkit/notebooks/README.md

 - Implements advanced NLP models from the Hugging Face Transformers library to classify events.
 - Evaluates model performance and provides visualizations of the classification results.

+### SEC10KDocumentScraper.ipynb

+This notebook is designed to scrape and process 10-K documents from the SEC.
+It performs the following tasks:
+- Searches the SEC EDGAR database for 10-K filings based on a user-defined query.
+- Extracts and processes the text of the 10-K documents.
+- Analyzes the text data to extract relevant financial information.

-### text_helper.ipynb
+### TextUtility.ipynb

-This notebook provides various helper functions for text processing tasks.
+This notebook provides various text processing utilities.
 It includes:
 - Functions for text cleaning and preprocessing, such as removing stopwords, punctuation, and special characters.
 - Utilities for handling and transforming text data to prepare it for NLP models.
 - Examples demonstrating how to use these helper functions within other notebooks or scripts.